nathansizemore/websocket-stream/README.md

         }
         Err(e) => {
             // This arm is hit on syscall level errors.
-            // Errno is set and can be printed for details }
+            // WriteError can be printed for details
+        }
     }
 }